Wake up. Brush teeth. Get dressed. Let the dog out. Get breakfast for kids.

 The colourful sticky notes appear on the digital Miro whiteboard in an endless stream.

-The sticky notes were part of the latest Zeitspace Session, where participants learned how to do user story mapping remotely.
+The Post-it notes were part of the latest Zeitspace Session, where participants learned how to run a user story mapping session remotely.
 Zeitspace partners Mark Connolly and Jeff Fedor took participants through several exercises using Miro.
-The app has a user story mapping function, but we opted not to use it.
-Instead we used Miro’s stickies and blank frames because we wanted to focus on getting people to share their stories — the real value of user story mapping — rather than learning how to use a specific tool or app.
+The app has a user story mapping template, but we opted not to use it.
+Instead we used Miro’s stickies and blank frames because we wanted to focus on getting people to share their stories — the real value of a user story map — rather than learning how to use a specific tool or app.